Multi-line Text & Overlays with the Typesetting Endpoint

 Keep the Base Image Simple

-The easiest way to ensure that the text is readable is to choose a base image that is less busy, or has a large enough area of solid color to contrast with the text.
+The easiest way to ensure that the text is readable is to choose a base image that isn’t busy, or has a large enough area of solid color to contrast with the text.
 This works better for one-off situations than larger numbers of images, however, since the location of the text would need to change from image to image.

 Add a Background Color